canimus/cuallee/paper/paper.md

 An additional argument is related to the rapid evolution of the data ecosystem [@10.1145/3603706].
 Organizations and data teams are constantly seeking ways to improve, whether through cost-effective solutions or by integrating new capabilities into their data operations.
 However, this pursuit presents new challenges when migrating workloads from one technology to another.
 As information technology and data strategies become more resilient against vendor lock-ins, they turn to technologies that enable seamless operation across platforms, avoiding the chaos of fully re-implementing data products.
 In essence, with `cuallee` no data testing strategy needs to be rewritten or reformulated due to platform changes.

 One last argument in favor of using a quality tool such as `cuallee` is the need to integrate quality procedures into the early stages of data product development.
-Whether in industry or academia, there's often a tendency to prioritize functional aspects over quality, leading to less time being dedicated to quality activities.
+Whether in industry or academia, there is often a tendency to prioritize functional aspects over quality, leading to less time being dedicated to quality activities.
 By providing a clear, easy-to-use, and adaptable programming interface for data quality, teams can incorporate quality into their development process, promoting a proactive approach of building quality in rather than relying solely on testing to ensure quality.

 # Methods